xlash5/python-ca-frontend/README.md

   yarn
 ```

-To run start the application as a dev
+To start the application as a dev

 ```bash
   yarn run dev